Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.Maintenance/Readme.md

 ### `Lombiq.Hosting.Tenants.Maintenance.UpdateSiteUrl`

-It's a maintenance task that updates the site's base URL in the site settings based on the app configuration (see `Lombiq.Hosting.Tenants.Maintenance.TenantUrlMaintenanceCore`).
+It's a maintenance task that updates the site's base URL in the site settings based on the app configuration.
 It is available on any tenant.

 To make your application execute this task, you need to add the following to your `Startup.cs`:

 ```csharp
 public void ConfigureServices(IServiceCollection services) =>